Sphingolipid Metabolism and the Ceramides

 Ceramide Metabolism

-Following conversion to ceramide, sphingosine can be released via the action of ceramidase.
+Sphingosine can be released from ceramides via the action of ceramidases.
 Sphingosine can be re-converted to a ceramide by condensation with a fatty-acyl-CoA catalyzed by the various ceramide synthase (CerS) enzymes.
-There are at least two ceramidase genes in humans, both of which are defined by their pH range of activity: acid and neutral.
+There are at least five ceramidase genes in humans defined by their pH range of activity: acid, alkaline, and neutral.

 Acid ceramidase (N-acylsphingosine amidohydrolase) is encoded by the ASAH1 gene.
 The ASAH1 gene is located on chromosome 8p22 and is composed of 17 exons that generate four alternatively spliced mRNAs, each of which encode a distinct protein isoform.